Basic information about nuclear power

 Different Reactor Types

 The roughly five plant options included in our tendering process are based on either pressurised water reactor (PWR) or boiling water reactor (BWR) technology — both of which are currently in use in Finnish nuclear power plants.
-Both reactor types can be designed either for heat production only, or for combined heat and power generation.
+Both reactor types can produce heat and electricity.
+Reactors designed to produce heat only are pressurized water reactors.

 PWRs and BWRs share the same fundamental operating principle but differ in where and how steam is produced.
 A PWR uses a separate steam circuit, whereas in a BWR the steam is generated directly inside the reactor.
 Both are safe and widely used nuclear technologies.